Tata Motors Q2 net loss widens to Rs 4,415.54 crore | Business

 The total expenses were Rs 65,712.83 crore, compared to Rs 54,982.77 crore a year ago.

-British arm Jaguar Land Rover had a revenue of 3.9 billion pounds with a pre-tax loss of 302 million pounds in the second quarter, the company said.
+Jaguar Land Rover (JLR) had a revenue of 3.9 billion pounds with a pre-tax loss of 302 million pounds in the second quarter, the company said.

 Standalone revenue from operations was Rs 10,996.02 crore, compared to Rs 5,594.60 crore a year ago, the company said.